wangchao9240/job-tracker/_bmad-output/architecture.md

 - No local Docker requirement for this workflow; migrations are applied to the remote Supabase project.

 **Data Modeling (MVP, hybrid):**
-- `applications` is the aggregate root for the “one job → one application record” workflow.
+- `applications` is the aggregate root for the "one job → one application record" workflow.
+- Core fields: company, role, link, status, applied_date, notes, `source` (tracking where the job was found: seek, linkedin, company, unknown; defaults to 'unknown' until ingestion is implemented in Epic 3).
 - Store high-churn, per-application AI artifacts as JSONB in `applications` for MVP speed:
   - `jd_snapshot` (text)
   - `extracted_requirements` (JSONB array; user-editable)